The Spanish Settlements Within the Present Limits of the United States: Reception

 A contemporary reviewer of the first volume in The American Historical Review felt that the book would become a standard text on its subject and concluded that it was "readable and reliable".
 A review of the second volume published in the Southern History Association felt that Lowery had "done his work with thoroughness".
 A 1912 review of both volumes criticized the first as lacking consideration of economic and political issues in Spanish failure to colonize America.
 They felt that the second demonstrated "a much firmer grip" over the material.

 In 1961 a reviewer in The Florida Historical Quarterly called the volumes "a work of nearly classic quality" and positively commented on its accessibility to scholars and everyday people.
 They positively commented on Lowery's "painstaking" efforts to ensure accuracy, balance of content, and style.
 They considered the work to offer new views including "assigning less importance to religion as a source of conflict" and its portrait of Menéndez de Avilés.
 The reviewer criticized some of Lowery's "moral judgments" as clouding "objective scholarship" and the complete lack of maps.
 The Journal of Southern History also published a review of the republished volumes that considered the reprinting "a valuable service to the scholarly world" and generally had favorable comments, but did note some errors and omissions.

+Legacy

+In 1910, in honor of the Lowery, the Duke and Duchess of Arcos gave $20,000 to Harvard University "the income of which is to be used for research in history, preferably American history in the archives of foreign countries and more particularly in Spain."
+Upon her death, the Duchess left an additional $50,000 to Harvard to be added to the trust fund for the Woodbury Lowery fellowship.